Bonus Disputes Employment Law

 It is quite common for people to be confused as to whether a bonus payment should still be made after termination of employment.
-Whether the employee has been dismissed or resigned are major factors, as well as many other variables.
+Whether the employee has been dismissed or resigned is a major factor, as well as many other variables.

 If your employer has given you notice (for redundancy for example), there are 3 other scenarios to consider: